SolaceSamples/solace-samples-cloudfoundry-java/docs/_tutorials/ldap.md

 The goal of this tutorial is to demonstrate extracting the information from the application's Cloud Foundry Service Bindings and connect to the Solace Messaging service instance.
 This tutorial will show you:

 1. How to configure an LDAP server with some example ldif files.
-1. How to use the credentials on the LDAP server for authentication and authorization.
+1. How to use the credentials stored on the LDAP server for authentication and authorization.

 ## Assumptions